 Increased demand for off-premises ushers in new era of restaurant design

-The coronavirus pandemic sparked a surge in off-premises orders for restaurants, and demand for takeout is likely to remain high as consumers continue to prioritize safety and convenience.
-Restaurants are responding to the trend with new store designs that put off-premises front and center.
+The coronavirus pandemic sparked a surge in off-premises foodservice orders, and demand for takeout is likely to remain high as consumers continue to prioritize safety and convenience.
+Restaurants are responding to the trend with new store designs that put off-premises front and center with additional drive-thrus and features that turn takeout into an experience.

 One way eateries are preparing to deal with more take-out traffic is by doubling down on the drive-thru.